mollyclare/design-dash/README.md

 ### CREDITS AND LICENSE ###
-Designed by Molly Wilson, program lead at HPI School of Design Thinking Prototyped and co-created by Katharina Birg, Emma Callahan, Yao Cheng, Johanna Grefertz, Yani Guo, Deborah Kohn, Jana Mendelski, Laura Plemper, and Katrin Unger, all Advanced students at HPI School of Design Thinking
+Designed by Molly Wilson, program lead at HPI School of Design Thinking Prototyped and co-created by Katharina Birg, Emma Callahan, Cheng Yao, Johanna Grefertz, Yani Guo, Deborah Kohn, Jana Mendelski, Laura Plemper, and Katrin Unger, all Advanced students at HPI School of Design Thinking
 German translation by Katharina Birg
+Chinese translation by Yani Guo & Cheng Yao
 Additional thanks to Lisa Carlgren, Christian Smirnow, Louisa Löwenstein, Jonathan Edelman, and Steffi Gerken You are encouraged to use, remix, and translate this activity.
 However, you must credit the original creators, and you must release whatever you create under a Creative Commons license.
 More info at https://creativecommons.org/licenses/by-sa/2.0/.